MartinT86/MartinT86.github.io/_posts/2017-06-21-es6-mocha-snippets.md

 </figure>
 </div>

 A great extension to help speed up writing those all important tests!
+Check out the market place page for it [here](https://marketplace.visualstudio.com/items?itemName=spoonscen.es6-mocha-snippets).

 If you need a refresher, [here](/javascript-unit-testing/) is my introduction to Javascript unit testing using Mocha.